knightedcodemonkey/duel/docs/v4-migration.md

 ## Restoring v3-like Behavior

-- **Specifier rewrites:** use `--rewrite-policy warn --validate-specifiers false` to continue rewriting even when targets are missing (previous behavior).
+- **Specifier rewrites:** use `--rewrite-policy warn` to continue rewriting even when targets are missing (previous behavior).
 To fully bypass rewrites, set `--rewrite-policy skip`.
 - **Hazard detection:** disable by passing `--detect-dual-package-hazard off` (or set scope to `project` only if you want aggregated warnings).
 - **Build/package.json side effects:** if tooling depended on in-place `package.json` mutation, update it to read outputs from the temp dual build outputs (`dist/esm` / `dist/cjs` or `outDir` variants).
 No flag restores the old mutation pattern.
 - **TypeScript references:** if build mode changes output undesirably, remove `references` or run your own `tsc -p` before calling `duel`.